alter5/citygo-frontend-angular/README.md

 ```

-For the trip itinerary, destinations are typed into input fields, which are draggable to be reordered.
+The trip itinerary is typed into an list of input fields, which can be reordered by dragging and dropping.

 <p align="center">
   <img src="https://github.com/alter5/city-go/assets/36527069/04ecf94e-4fa0-4335-a6e3-75bc9b1a2a38" alt="Site responsiveness" width="738">